DigitalBrainProject/home/README.md

 ## Core Organization

 RIKEN and seven partner institutions including OIST, ATR and Kyoto University were selected as the [Core Organization](https://brainminds.jp/en/core).

-Five PIs form the Digital Brain Group with 6 subprojects.
+The Group 4 is in charge of Digital Brain Development with the following PIs.

 * Shin Ishii, Kyoto University
 * Henrik Skibbe, RIKEN CBS